getmim/lib-validator/README.md

 13.1    | url       | Don't have path
 13.2    | url       | Don't have query
 13.3    | url       | Required query not present
+21.0    | empty     | The value is empty
+21.1    | empty     | The value is not empty

 Module-module lain yang juga mendaftarkan error code adalah sebagai berikut: